| Interactive Map | Summary of All Results | Query Expressions |

 - The Session Preferences window appears.

-- The Results per page option allows users to decide how many results appear on each page, from 10 to 250.
+- The Results per page option allows users to decide how many results appear on each page, from 10 to 100.
 Click the arrow to display a drop-down menu and select the desired number of results to display.

 The Visual tab displays a circular graph of topics and the number of documents for those topics in the search results.
-Clicking on a topic in the graph will refine results by topic.
+Clicking on a topic in the graph will refine results by that topic.

 Alerts make recurring searches easier by automating the search and sending you the results on a regular basis.
 To receive alerts on topic(s) of interest, create a free Alerts account, specify your alert parameters, and check your email.